Judicial Branch Home >

 1. Interests in land or real property

-Minnesota Statute § 259.11(a) states that name change applicants must file a certified copy of the order with the County Recorder of each county where they, their spouse/domestic partner, or minor children claim an interest in land.
+Minnesota Statutes § 259.11(a) states that name change applicants must file a certified copy of the order with the County Recorder of each county where they, their spouse/domestic partner, or minor children claim an interest in land.

 2. Criminal history

-Minnesota Statute § 259.11(b) requires that name change applicants with a criminal history notify the MN Bureau of Criminal Apprehension about their name change within 10 days after being granted the name change.
+Minnesota Statutes § 259.11(b) requires that name change applicants with a criminal history notify the MN Bureau of Criminal Apprehension about their name change within 10 days after being granted the name change.
 A person required to notify the BCA under this statute who fails to do so is guilty of a gross misdemeanor.